X2Pugz/Xotiic-BeanMachine/README.md

 - Add the images to your inventory folder
   - for example: `[qb] > qb-inventory > html > images`
-- **This script supports automatic installation of items to items.lua with newer QBCore exports**
   - You still need to install images